Dr Caroline Herbert

-Caroline joined the School of Cultural Studies and Humanities in 2009, after a Canadian Commonwealth Postdoctoral Research Fellowship at Concordia University, Montreal, and a Postdoctoral Fellowship at Figura: Centre de Recherche sur le Texte et l'Imaginaire, at the University of Quebec, Montreal.
+Caroline joined the School of Humanities and Social Sciences in 2009, after a Canadian Commonwealth Postdoctoral Research Fellowship at Concordia University, Montreal, and a Postdoctoral Fellowship at Figura: Centre de Recherche sur le Texte et l'Imaginaire, at the University of Quebec, Montreal.
 She has previously taught at the University of Leeds, Huddersfield, and at Leeds Trinity.

 Caroline’s main teaching interests are in contemporary postcolonial literature and theory, particularly South Asian literature and postcolonial urban literature.
 On the BA (Hons) English Literature programme she teaches Postcolonial Cities (Level 6 option) and Postcolonial Writing (Level 5), and regularly teaches on the Critical Reading, Texts and Theories, and Haunted Narratives modules (Level 4).
 On the MA English: Contemporary Literature, Caroline contributes to the interdisciplinary Researching Cultures module and the New Yorkshire module, and teaches a module based on her own research into contemporary Indian literature and culture, entitled India Shining.